First Step in Johnson’s Historic Quest Complete

 ``Medically, I feel as good as I did at the trials, about the same as the trials,″ Torrence, 31, said after her race. ``It gets harder and harder as I get older and older.″

-The Olympics ended quickly for Mary Slaney this time.
-Slaney, perhaps America's greatest female distance runner but never an Olympic medalist, was seventh in her 5,000 heat in 15 minutes, 41.30 seconds and failed to advance to Sunday's final.
+The Olympics ended quickly for Mary Slaney, perhaps America’s greatest female distance runner but never an Olympic medalist.
+She was seventh in her heat of the 5,000 and failed to advance to Sunday’s final.

 The day’s fastest 100 time was 9.93 seconds by Frankie Fredericks of Namibia, who slowed in the final 12 meters and missed Carl Lewis’ Olympic record by a hundredth of a second.
 Ato Boldon of Trinidad ran a 9.95.

 Americans Dennis Mitchell, Mike Marsh and Jon Drummond all joined Fredericks and Boldon in Saturday’s semifinals.
 So did reigning Olympic champ Linford Christie and world champion Donovan Bailey.